-Based on WSG's review of available plans, WSG understands proposed construction will generally consist of a one to two-story wood framed structure over a full-depth walkout basement and attached garage.
-Slab-on-grade floor systems are assumed to be preferred for the residence lower level and garage and could be constructed from approximately 2 to 12 feet below existing site grades.
+Based on review of the site provided, WSG assumes proposed construction will generally consist of a one to two-story wood framed structure over a full-depth walkout basement and with an attached garage.
+Slab-on-grade floor systems are assumed to be preferred for the residence lower level and garage and will be constructed from near existing site grades up to 10 feet below existing site grades.

-Site grading to develop finished grades for the driveway and around the structure could include unretained cuts and fills up to approximately 5 feet in height.
+Site grading to develop finished grades for the driveway and around the structure could include unretained cuts and fills up to approximately 6 feet in height.